 Financial Awareness Counseling Tool (FACT): The Federal Student Aid's online, interactive loan counseling tool.
 This online resource provides students with the basics of financial management and information about their federal student loan debt.
 The tool also estimates what a student’s student loan debt is likely to be when they leave school and provides financial planning and debt management tips.

-Graduate PLUS loan borrowers must first apply and be approved for their Stafford Loan eligibility prior to borrowing a Graduate PLUS loan.
+Graduate PLUS loan borrowers must first apply and are approved for their Stafford Loan eligibility prior to borrowing a Graduate PLUS loan.
 In addition to meeting the general federal aid eligibility requirements, applicants must have a satisfactory credit history to qualify for a Graduate PLUS loan.
 Individuals who apply and are turned down due to credit issues are eligible to obtain an endorser (co-signer) and reapply.

 Federal loans can be partially or fully pre-paid without penalty.